Mironova Labs · Protocol

 Elevated epimerization

-Switch from DIPEA to NMM or collidine.
+If using DIPEA as base, switch to NMM or collidine.
 Reduce coupling temperature to 0–10 °C for sensitive residues.

 Poor resin swelling